 DPT Program Annual Scholarship – This scholarship is awarded to a Physical Therapy student with demonstrated financial need.
 Preference is given to students from North Carolina who have an interest in practicing in underserved areas after graduation.

 *Ransdell Family Fund Scholarship - This scholarship emphasizes advancement of pharmacy healthcare in North Carolina counties experiencing a shortage of pharmacy professionals.
 It is awarded to a full-time student in good academic standing with a 2.5 or higher GPA and demonstrated financial need.
 The student must agree to work in an underserved community upon graduation for three (3) years total.
 Students must express a desire to bring adequate healthcare to a rural population.
 Visit the NC State Education Assistance Authority for information on counties with primary care physician shortages.
-Separate application with essay required.
-Application coming late spring 2016.
+Separate materials/application will be required.

 Additional Financial Assistance